 Japan recently announced that the Government stimulus policy has not appeared to work.
 Japan’s GDP is forecast to grow in the disappointing 1.1% to 1.4% range in the 1st half of 2018.
 The Japanese unemployment rate is forecast to be 2.5% for the next six months, Japanese inflation is forecast to be in the 1.1% in the 1st half of 2018.

 South Korea’s 2018 GDP is forecast to see 2.6% growth, inflation will be in the 1.8% to 2.3% range and unemployment is forecast to be 3.3% to 3.6% in 1st half of 2018.
 The Indonesian construction sector is performing especially well in and around Jakarta, GDP is forecast to grow in the 5.1% to 5.7% in the 1st half of 2018.
 Vietnam and Singapore are both expected to see decent growth in the 3.5% to 5.5% range in 2018.
 Malaysia’s construction sector will continue to thrive in 2018, some large office buildings, shopping malls, hotels, roads, oil and gas facilities together with rail facilities are driving this growth.

-Chinese & South Korean large Engineering & Construction firms continue to aggressively “chase after” & successfully win & execute large EPC projects around the world, pushing out or making life more difficult for the once “dominant” major US, Japanese & European EPC firms.
+Other potential Asian construction growth markets include, Thailand, the Philippines and Laos all countries are demonstrating decent construction related growth potential for the 1st half of 2018 and beyond.
+Chinese and South Korean large Engineering and Construction firms continue to aggressively “chase after” and successfully win and execute large EPC projects around the world, pushing out or making life more difficult for the once “dominant” major US, Japanese and European EPC firms.